JessicaMulein/WordMasterMind/README.md

 Words available in the Scrabble dictionary range from 2 letters to 15 letters.
 - Detailed information on the other dictionaries is forthcoming

-Playing a 2 letter game is probably too easy, but there seemed no reason to limit things.

 Unlike Wordle, the number of tries varies with the word length.

 *   One (1) Attempt per letter in the secret word